babsey/nest-desktop-docs/user/setup/flatpak.rst

 You can start NEST Desktop in application view or enter the command in Terminal:

 .. seeAlso::
-   For more information, please go to https://flathub.org/apps/io.github.nest-desktop
+   For more information, please go to https://flathub.org/apps/io.github.nest_desktop.nest-desktop

 .. code-block:: bash

-   flatpak run io.github.nest-desktop
+   flatpak run io.github.nest_desktop.nest-desktop

 Next steps